hashicorp/terraform-provider-awscc/docs/resources/neptune_db_cluster.md

 - `db_cluster_identifier` (String) The DB cluster identifier.
 Contains a user-supplied DB cluster identifier.
 This identifier is the unique key that identifies a DB cluster stored as a lowercase string.
 - `db_cluster_parameter_group_name` (String) Provides the name of the DB cluster parameter group.
 - `db_instance_parameter_group_name` (String) The name of the DB parameter group to apply to all instances of the DB cluster.
 Used only in case of a major EngineVersion upgrade request.
+- `db_port` (Number) The port number on which the DB instances in the DB cluster accept connections.

+If not specified, the default port used is `8182`.

+Note: `Port` property will soon be deprecated from this resource.
+Please update existing templates to rename it with new property `DBPort` having same functionalities.
 - `db_subnet_group_name` (String) Specifies information on the subnet group associated with the DB cluster, including the name, description, and subnets in the subnet group.
 - `deletion_protection` (Boolean) Indicates whether or not the DB cluster has deletion protection enabled.
 The database can't be deleted when deletion protection is enabled.
 - `enable_cloudwatch_logs_exports` (List of String) Specifies a list of log types that are enabled for export to CloudWatch Logs.